 Salary and Discretionary Cash Bonuses.
-Our CEO determines employee salaries and discretionary cash bonuses, in consultation with senior management including the CFO and the COO and from time to time the Advisory Committee.
+Our Chief Executive Officer determines salaries and discretionary cash bonuses for employees other than the named executive officers, in consultation with senior management including the Chief Financial Officer and from time to time the Advisory Committee.
 The operating partnership does not have a formulaic salary schedule or bonus plan.
-The CEO has broad discretion to consider a wide range of factors in determining compensation including but not limited to performance, loyalty, collaboration and attitude.
-The CEO and the Advisory Committee do not benchmark compensation but consider the operating partnership and the named executive officers' compensation to be appropriate.
-The objective of our salary determinations is to attract and retain our named executive officers with the goal of retaining long-term unitholder value, and the objective of discretionary cash bonuses is to reward the efforts of our named executive officers on the basis of their annual performance.
+The Chief Executive Officer has broad discretion to consider a wide range of factors in determining compensation for employees other than the named executive officers, including but not limited to performance, loyalty, collaboration and attitude.
+The Advisory Committee does not benchmark compensation for named executive officers, but considers the operating partnership and the named executive officers' compensation to be appropriate.
+The objective of our salary determinations is to attract and retain our named executive officers with the goal of retaining long-term Unitholder value, and the objective of discretionary cash bonuses is to reward the efforts of our named executive officers on the basis of their annual performance.

 Equity Awards.
-Our named executive officers are eligible to participate in the Dorchester Minerals Operating LP Equity Incentive Program (the "Equity Incentive Program") and are eligible to receive common unit awards granted by Dorchester Minerals Operating GP LLC, the administrator of the Equity Incentive Program.
-In determining the number of common units to be awarded to the CFO and COO, the CEO takes into account the named executive officer's position, scope of responsibility and value creation in the Partnership.
+Our named executive officers are eligible to participate in the Dorchester Minerals Management LP Equity Incentive Program, as amended and restated as of October 4, 2023 (the "Equity Incentive Program") and are eligible to receive awards granted by Dorchester Minerals Management GP LLC, the administrator of the Equity Incentive Program, pursuant to the Equity Incentive Program.
+Historically, our named executive officers have only received grants of common units, which are not subject to vesting conditions.
+For 2023, in addition to grants of common units consistent with past practice, in an effort to ensure retention of our named executive officers (other than Mr. McManemin) and to better align our long-term incentive compensation program with those of our peers, the Advisory Committee and the Board of Managers granted to Mr. Ehrman and Ms. Moriyama notional units that vest in three substantially equal annual installments based on Mr. Ehrman's and Ms. Moriyama's continued employment.
+In determining the number of common units and notional units to be awarded to our named executive officers, the Advisory Committee took into account the named executive officer's position, scope of responsibility and value creation in the Partnership.

-Determination of 2019 Compensation
+Determination of 2023 Compensation

 Mr. McManemin.
-The Advisory Committee maintained the salary of Mr. McManemin at \$96,000 per year during 2019.
+The Advisory Committee maintained the salary of Mr. McManemin at \$96,000 per year during 2023.
 This decision was in recognition of the service he provides in managing the day-to-day affairs necessary to our partnership and the operating partnership.
 This arrangement has been in place since the partnership began operations on January 31, 2003, and Mr. McManemin has received the same \$96,000 annual salary since then.
-Mr. McManemin did not receive a cash bonus or any equity awards during 2019.
-Given his respective ownership interests in the general partner of our general partner and holdings of common units, the Board of Managers and the Advisory Committee believe that he is adequately compensated and aligned with common unitholder interests.
+Mr. McManemin did not receive a cash bonus or any equity awards during 2023.
+Given his respective ownership interests in the general partner of our general partner and holdings of common units, the Board of Managers and the Advisory Committee believe that he is adequately compensated and aligned with common Unitholder interests.

-Ms. Moriyama.
-As our Chief Financial Officer, Ms. Moriyama's base salary is \$190,000 per year, based on our CEO's subjective determination of the appropriate salary for someone with her business and financial experience in the oil and gas industry.
-Ms. Moriyama received a cash bonus of \$70,000, and a common unit award under the Equity Incentive Program of 4,500 common units during 2019.
+Mr. Ehrman.
+As our Chief Executive Officer, Mr. Ehrman's base salary is \$415,000 per year, based on his level of education and extensive history of managing the properties held by our partnership.
+Mr. Ehrman received a cash bonus of \$245,000, as well as an award of 14,180 common units and an award of 14,180 notional units, in each case, under the Equity Incentive Program during 2023.